NOSALRO/robot_dart/src/docs/docs/quick_install.md

 ## Scripts for Quick Installation of RobotDART

-In this page we provide standalone scripts for installing RobotDART for `Ubuntu` (>=20.04) and `OSX`.
+In this page we provide standalone scripts for installing RobotDART for `Ubuntu` (>=20.04), `OSX` and beta support for Windows (via WSL).
 The scripts will install all the required dependencies and RobotDART.
 Notably, all dependencies that need to be compiled by source and RobotDART will be installed inside the `/opt` folder.
 This way, one can be rest assured that their system will be clean.

 #### Video recording to file